Choose a writing niche.

 A lot of those ideas on that list won’t have a market that’s worth pursuing.
 There’ll be a lack of market or the pay rates will be so low it’s just not worth it.

 We’re going to cut the list down to three options that have the best potential.
-Three is the magic number here as three niches offers a better level of security and reduces the likelihood of you burning out.
+Three is the magic number here as three niches offer a better level of security and reduce the likelihood of you burning out.

 - Real estate writer

 - Real estate writing jobs

 - Real estate publications

 - Real estate “write for us”

 When searching, I’d recommend heading to the below three sites:

 - Is there advice on how to become a writer in that niche